uncms-dev/uncms/docs/walkthrough.md

 ## Let's make another content model: a deeper dive

-For the second part of this walkthrough, we are going to create a simple blog app using some of the CMS's more advanced tooling.
+For the second part of this walkthrough, we are going to create a simple blog app using some of UnCMS's more advanced tooling.

 First, create an app called "news", add it to your `INSTALLED_APPS`, and add this to your `news/models.py`: